 To obtain a standard adult high school diploma, a student must earn the required 24 credits or the Academically Challenging Curriculum to Enhance Learning (ACCEL) option of 18 credits per s.
 1002.3105, F.S., and successfully complete all statewide assessments or attain a recognized concordant score as specified in s.
 1008.22(7), F.S., or a recognized comparative score as specified in s.
-1008.22(8), F.S.
-A cumulative GPA of 2.0 on a 4.0 scale is required for all adult education students.
+1008.22(7), F.S., or a 4.0 scale is required for all adult education students.
 The ACCEL option allows the student to earn a high school diploma by completing 18 credits of which are 14 core courses and 4 electives.
 The online-course requirement does not apply to the 18- credit option.